Find indirect indices for an object¶

 size_t

-(ss_table_t *table, size_t idx, size_t beyond)¶
+ss_table_indirect(ss_table_t *table, size_t idx, size_t beyond)¶

 Formal Arguments:

-: Return an indirect index greater than this value.
+table: Table in whichidxexistsidx: Index for the object for which we are searching for an indirect index.
+This is usually a direct index but doesn’t necessarily have to be such.beyond: Return an indirect index greater than this value.
 A value of zero means to return the first indirect index.
 This argument can be used to scan through a table looking for all matching indirect indices for a particular direct index.
 If this is a direct index (such as zero) then the first matching indirect index is returned.

 Description: Given a direct index for a table object, return the first indirect index which also points to the object and

-which is larger than beyond
+which is larger than beyond.

-Return Value: Returns a matching indirect index on success; SS_NOSIZE
+Return Value: Returns a matching indirect index on success; SS_NOSIZE on failure.

 Parallel Notes: Independent